Random Schrodinger operators on long boxes, noise explosion and the GOE: The limiting transfer matrix evolution

 and $S$ is defined in (\ref{defS}).
-Moreover, for any fixed $t$, we have convergence in distribution of $X^{(n)}_{\lfloor nt\rfloor}(\cdot) \rightarrow Y_t(\cdot)$ with respect to the uniform-compact topology of functions.
+Moreover, for any fixed $t$, the functions $\lambda\to X^{(n)}_{\lfloor nt\rfloor}(\lambda^*+\lambda/n)$ converge in distribution to the random analytic function $Y_t(\cdot)$ with respect to the uniform-compact topology of functions.
 The covariance structure of the matrix-valued Brownian motions $A(t), B(t)$ is as follows.
 We have

 ($B$ is complex symmetric, not Hermitian) and